mowglixx/badunicorn-social/README.md

 ## What tools are used?

-The current plan are to create a MERN stack application, below are the current planned libraries.
+The current plan is to create a MERN stack application, below are the current planned libraries.

 ### Frontend